myran2/wcusa-fe-challenge/README.md

 ## Summary
 This was my first time using Vue, but I already had a bit of react/typescript experience, mostly from creating WordPress Gutenberg/BB blocks.

+Everything in this SPA should match the screenshot very closely.
+The things I'm not completely confident about are:
+* Fonts - I'm just using the default Vue ones.
+* Colors/palette - I used an eyedropper to try to get rgb values that are as close as possible, but stuff like gradients might not be exact.
+* Dimensions - I assumed a max width of 786px, which is kind of standard for mobile-first projects.

 ## Components
 ### JSON
 All content on the page is generated from the 2 json files in `/src/assets`: